unframework/atomic-routes/README.md

 });
 ```

-Inspired by [AngularJS UI Router](https://github.com/angular-ui/ui-router) and modern techniques like Promises that emphasize immutable, functional state.
+Inspired by [AngularJS UI Router](https://github.com/angular-ui/ui-router) nested routes concept and modern techniques like Promises that emphasize immutable, functional state.

-Unlike AngularJS UI Router and most other routing libraries, Atomic Routes are defined on-demand.
-This allows for a better, more elegant composition of widgets with no need for the massive central "routes" file.
+Unlike AngularJS UI Router and most other routing libraries, Atomic Routes are defined on-demand and in a decentralized fashion.
+There is no need for a massive central "routes" file which has to run at bootstrap time.

 Composition example: